cs50/cs50.readthedocs.io/style50.md

 ## Installation

-`style50` is already installed for you in [CS50 IDE](https://ide.cs50.io/), so no need to install it yourself; simply use it as directed!
+`style50` is already installed for you in [CS50 Codespace](https://cs50.dev/), so no need to install it yourself; simply use it as directed!

-If you'd like to install `style50` on your own Mac or PC, so that you can check your code's style without using CS50 IDE, you'll need a command-line environment:
+If you'd like to install `style50` on your own Mac or PC, so that you can check your code's style without using CS50 Codespace, you'll need a command-line environment:

 - If running Linux or the like, you already have one!
 Open a terminal window in your usual way.
 - If running Mac OS, you already have one!
 Open **Applications > Utilities > Terminal**.